Adapting your home: managing cognitive impairment and behaviour that challenges

 Using the toilet

-• A toilet seat with a strong tonal contrast, e.g. dark wood, can help
+• Use a toilet seat with a strong tonal contrast, e.g. dark wood.

 Using the bathroom